osome-iu/BotSlayer-CE/paper.md

 These keywords are fed to Twitter's filtering API to fetch a stream of related tweets.
 The software extracts entities (hashtags, user handles, links, and media) for further analysis.

 Entities are stored in a PostgreSQL database, interfaced with the tweet collector and the middleware using `asyncpg` and `asyncio` in Python3.
-All statistical and machine learning calculation are implemented in SQL query to leverage database concurrency on the server machine.
+All statistical and machine learning calculations are implemented in SQL query to leverage database concurrency on the server machine.
 The whole backend is wrapped inside a Docker container to allow flexible and portable deployment.

 BotSlayer-CE provides users with a dashboard that is accessible through any web browser.